sain666/python/README.md

-# Python Course Assignments and Quizzes
+# Assignments in level1 python course

 This repository contains my coursework for the Python programming course.
 The course included six quizzes and two assignments.